Table of Contents

 - Every case is different.
 If you have a question about how this affects you specifically, you should talk to an immigration lawyer.

-This article contains general information about the travel ban.
 If you want more detailed information about what the travel ban could mean for you:

 - If you are outside the United States…